DUNE-DAQ/daq-release/docs/create_release_spack.md

   6. change to $HOME directory, and run `REPO=dunedaq.opensciencegrid.org; cvmfs_server publish $REPO` to publish the changes.
 (Note: it is important to not have open file descriptors under /cvmfs/ when publishing, thus one would need to change directories to somewhere outside of cvmfs before issuing the publishing command).

 * After the frozen release is rolled out, regarding the `prep-release/dunedaq-vX.Y.Z` or `patch/dunedaq-vX.Y.Z` branches, the release coordinator should notify the software coordination team if anything should be kept out of the merge to develop.
 The software coordination team will do the merge across all relevant repositories.
 Developers should handle any partial merge (cherry-pick).

+* The last step of making a frozen release is to create release tags for all packages used by the release.
+To do so, use the script `daq-release/scripts/create-release-tag.py`:
+  * `daq-release/scripts/create-release-tag.py -h` to show the usage of the script;
+  * `daq-release/scripts/create-release-tag.py -a -t <release-tag> -i <release YAML file>` to tag all packages used by the release;
+  * `daq-release/scripts/create-release-tag.py -p <package> -r <ref_tag_or_branch_or_commit>` to tag a single package using specified ref;
+  * `daq-release/scripts/create-release-tag.py -p <package> -i <release YAML file>` to tag a single package using ref found in in release YAML file;
+  * `-d` to delete release tags if found, `-f` to recreate release tags.